 MATH 1063.
 College Math.
 [ACTS Course MATH 1113].
 This course is designed for students in liberal arts programs in fields that do not require a core of mathematics.
 This course is a survey of logic, introductory set theory, statistics and finance, number systems and number theory, geometry, graph theory, exponential and logarithmic functions, and linear programming.
 This course can only be accepted to fulfill the general education requirement for math if it is a terminal math requirement for a degree.
-All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
+All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an

+2018-2019 College Catalog www.sautech.edu interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
-Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 1.
+Prerequisite: Refer to SAU Tech Placement Plan.